Amendment 23 FAQs

 Amendment 23 was a constitutional change passed in 2000 to reverse a decade of budget cuts experienced by Colorado school districts throughout the 1990s.
 During that decade, Colorado’s education spending did not keep pace with the inflation rate.
 Per-pupil funding for education was well below the national average.
 Amendment 23 requires K-12 funding to increase by inflation plus 1% from 2001-2011 and by inflation after that.
 Notably, even with Amendment 23, by 2007-08, per-pupil funding was still $1,400 below the national average (consider how this affects a school of 300 or 700 students).
 If Amendment 23 had been honored through 2011, we would finally be spending as much per child in real dollars as we did in 1989.

 Unfortunately, because of the economic downturn and Colorado’s resulting budget crisis, Amendment 23 was not fully implemented through 2011.
 Seeking ways to cope with falling revenues, the legislature reinterpreted Amendment 23 in a way that “allowed” them to cut education funding for three years through a mechanism called the negative factor (see more below).
-The funding level approved by the legislature for the 2014-15 school year is fully $900 million below what is required under the traditional and, we believe, correct reading of Amendment 23.
+The funding level approved by the legislature for the 2015-16 school year is fully $855 million ($1,000 per pupil) below what is required under the traditional and, we believe, correct reading of Amendment 23.
+In the years since the negative factor was implemented, schools have been denied over $5.1 billion in funding.

 What does Amendment 23 do?